Home » who we are

 Her work at Thirty8 Digital often revolves around writing, editing, auditing and creating online content.
 For some of our clients she manages social media accounts or creates and manages their social media ad campaigns.

 She really likes to help clients to think about the purpose of their digital content and their users needs before they think about what their new site might look like or what functionality it might need.
 She has an uncharacteristically geeky obsession with web stats.

-Mike has been managing and creating websites for over 15 years – beginning his web career in the early days of e-commerce – working for Waterstones Online.
+Mike has been managing and creating digital content and teams for nearly 20 years – beginning his web career in the early days of e-commerce – working for Waterstones Online.
 He was Head of Web for the National Museum of Science & Industry (Science Museum.
 National Railway Museum & National Media Museum) for seven years, and worked with government agencies, the higher education sector and museums during a four year stint with not-for-profit IT company Eduserv.

-In recent years Mike’s work has focussed on web strategy, social media, mobile technology and online marketing.
-He does dabble with code, too, just to make sure he can still break things.
+He dabbles with code, too, just to make sure he can still break things.
 He’s particularly interested in how technology can be made more usable (ultimately, invisible..) to deliver beautiful and compelling content.

 Although we are a small team, we are extremely well connected.
 We bring in specialists to work on projects as they are needed – this means we always bring the best people with us to work on your project.